AnomitraSarkar/brain-flow-builder/README.md

 ---

 ## Todo
+* \[-] Include splash screen on startup and loadings, also make the design concurrent with the favico provided
 * \[\*] Setup Save settings using Firebase or authentication using Supabase
 * \[-] Load using ML file parsers, or include TensorFlow\.js
 * \[\*] Function representation in model representation for activation functions